-2. How did you connect to the working world? (what have you done before and since graduation?
+2. How did you connect to the working world? (what have you done since graduation?
 Internships, jobs, networking, online resources?)

 3. How well do you think RISD prepared you for the working world and do you have any suggested improvements for your former department at RISD?